 The app is completely developed and open for public access at an earlier stage of the development cycle.
 The comprehensive feedback from users plays a vital role in helping developers understand what may or may not be working well for them.

-6. Deployment and publishing
+6. Deployment and Publishing

-7. Maintenance & updates
+7. Maintenance & Updates

 App market competition can be crazy!
 Modern entrepreneurs must design their projects, handle app development, and carefully maintain the final product.
 Any error means a loss of customers!
-To prevent this from happening, ensure to anticipate the phases in the app development process and prepare for them accordingly.
+To prevent this from happening, ensure that you anticipate the phases in the app development process and prepare for them accordingly.
 Those steps include inception (research), design, development, stabilization (quality assurance), deployment (launching), and maintenance.

 Also Read: CHECKLIST FOR WEB APPLICATION SECURITY TESTS